Fetching resources over the network is both slow and expensive:

-The HTTP cache's behavior is controlled by a combination of request and response headers.
+The HTTP Cache's behavior is controlled by a combination of request headers and response headers.
 In an ideal scenario, you'll have control over both the code for your web application (which will determine the request headers) and your web server's configuration (which will determine the response headers).

 Request headers: stick with the defaults (usually)